 An evaluation is completed at the end of each semester of field education.
 Students are rated on each behavior, and these scores are added together for a score on each competency.
-The Generalist evaluation uses the following rating scale ranging from: N/A - NEVER discussed in supervision or NEVER assigned; IP (1) - Insufficient Progress: Has little understanding of the competency; rarely demonstrates the behavior but has had multiple opportunities to demonstrate; UP (2) - Uneven Progress: Demonstrates a beginning understanding of the competency and struggles with implementation of the behavior in their work; IC (3) - Increased Consistency: Shows evidence of understanding the competence required and continues to strengthen consistency by applying behaviors in their work; C (4) - Competence: Understands the competency required and is consistent in applying the behaviors in their work; and OC (5) - Outstanding: Demonstrates an exceptional ability to effectively integrate the behavior into their practice.
+Each of the evaluations (Generalist and Advanced Generalist) use the same rating scale ranging from: N/A - NEVER discussed in supervision or NEVER assigned; IP (1) - Insufficient Progress: Has little understanding of the competency; rarely demonstrates the behavior but has had multiple opportunities to demonstrate; UP (2) - Uneven Progress: Demonstrates a beginning understanding of the competency and struggles with implementation of the behavior in their work; IC (3) - Increased Consistency: Shows evidence of understanding the competence required and continues to strengthen consistency by applying behaviors in their work; C (4) - Competence: Understands the competency required and is consistent in applying the behaviors in their work; and OC (5) - Outstanding: Demonstrates an exceptional ability to effectively integrate the behavior into their practice.